kurt-krueckeberg/pn/update-on-treatments-for-neuropathy.md

   with the medications I am being given and the difficulty I face explaining this to my providers who are not trained to understand it, or to anyone who doesn't suffer from the problem.

+I bookmarked marked these articles that are unrelated to what I wrote above, simply so I wouldn't loose note of them
 * [Cleveland Clinic article on Periperhal Neuropathy](https://my.clevelandclinic.org/health/diseases/14737-peripheral-neuropathy#management-and-treatment).
+  Clear and down to earth and thorough explanations.

 * [FDA Approve Spinal Cord Stimulator for Diabetic PN](https://www.painnewsnetwork.org/stories/2021/7/27/nbsp-fda-approves-spinal-cord-stimulator-for-diabetic-neuropathy)

-A reader commented on above article:
+A reader obviously disgrunted commented on the above article characterizing it as misleading marketing:

 > I don't believe this hype about another spinal stimulator.
 I've personally witnessed the harm these implanted machines cause from involuntary electrocution to explosion.
 I have not witnessed any positive results.
 Again, it's advocacy for profit.
 We are now wise to the methods of these